 The applicant is responsible for having documents that are in a language other than French or English translated.
-This information is available on our website (Registration Fact Sheets).
+This information is available on our website (application guides, policy).
 It can also be obtained in print by contacting the College or arranging a personal meeting.